 He is a regular columnist for Governing magazine, which is read by state and local government officials around the country.
 He chaired two gubernatorial blue-ribbon commissions for the Wisconsin state government, one on campaign finance reform and the other on government structure and finance.
 Kettl is a co-shareholder of the Green Bay Packers, along with his wife, Sue.

-- Government management and organization, federalism, budgeting, U.S. politics
+- Government management & organization; federalism; budgeting; U.S. politics